 2] Run Homegroup troubleshooter

-In Windows 10 v1703 and v1709, you can find a Homegroup Troubleshooter.
+In Windows 10 v1709 and earlier, you can find a Homegroup Troubleshooter.
 To use that, open Windows Settings panel > go to Update & Security > Troubleshoot.

 Scroll down a bit on your right-hand side until you get Homegroup option.
 Click on Homegroup option and click the Run the troubleshooter button.
 Therefore, you need to follow the screen option to get it done.